GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 For example, to completely disable use of the Topics API within all browsing contexts except for your own origin and those whose origin is `https://example.com`, set the following HTTP response header: 'Permissions-Policy: geolocation=(self "https://example.com")`

-### If prebid.js is integrated on our website, can the Topics API be triggered and the topics read on our website afterwards? i.e. the topics of all websites where prebid.js is integrated?
+### If prebid.js is integrated on our website, can the Topics API be triggered and the topics read on our website afterwards?
+In other words, the topics of all websites where prebid.js is integrated?

 Topics are available to an API caller as long as the `document.browsingTopics()` call to *access* topics is made from a document with the same origin as calls to *observe* topics.